 The northwest and southwest quadrants also provide future development opportunities.
 As previously described, the potential 600 residential units in the southwest quadrant and the potential for the northwest quadrant, currently owned by MSB, could have significant access management implications if not planned accordingly.
 To preserve the operations and safety of the Seldon Road/Church Road intersection, access point spacing, as identified in Table 1, is recommended.
 A full median opening access point to the west is likely infeasible based on the existing parcel limits in the north and southwest quadrants.
-Therefore, upon development, a directional median opening access point to the developments in the north and southwest quadrants, additional connections to the developments in the north and southwest quadrants, additional access points can be provided to and from Church Road.
+Therefore, upon development, a directional median opening access point to and from Seldon Road should be provided a minimum of 1,320 feet west of Church Road.
+To provide additional connections to the developments in the north and southwest quadrants, additional access points can be provided to and from Church Road.
 These access points should be a minimum of 1,320 feet north and south of Seldon Road to meet spacing criteria.